phlillip/PlantIO/journal/_posts/2018-11-02-fmp-marketing-and-dissemination-plan.markdown

 Mark can check the plant at any point via the status page in the PWA, and for the first harvest he can see a representation of his plant growing in the PlantIO Sky Garden.
 Aside from selecting a seed to continue with once germination is complete, Mark has no need to interact with the system until it is time to harvest the plant.

 Mark is contacted via email and through his account to remind him to purchase more seeds at a timely point prior to his first harvest.
 He is also offered an upsell of a component in his system at this time.
 Once he has harvested, Mark is pushed for feedback and offered discounts on future purchases, as well as being suggested to share his growth over social media.
 His grower status reaches level 1.

-### Technical Requirements

-[//]: # (This section documents the technical requirements needed to support the new products.
-These requirements, which may be affected by decisions made in the previous sections of the plan, may include branding your customer-facing portals, and integrating sales and provisioning systems with third-party resources you've employed.
-Parallels can help you identify the technical requirements needed to launch your products.)

-Branding of all social media accounts in line with the company website.
-Secure integration with a 3rd party cloud hosted database and connection to PlantIO hardware via wi-fi to provide real-time communication.

 ### Timeline and Execution